Asthera/Bachelor/README.md

 ## Practical Side

+In theory, researcher often not say which augmentation methods they used.
+They just say that they used augmentation. without parameters intervals

 ### To Do

 1. Experiment with Mixup, Cutout, Cutmix
 2. Maybe try to implement AutoAugment
 3. Maybe implement deterministic seeds ?
+4. Try in output transform resize to format that take ImageNet pretrained models
+5. Try without pretraining
+6. Try with dropout
+7. Add more metrics (good discussed in "Medical image data augmentation: techniques, comparisons and interpretations")

 Strategies
 1. Affine transformations